rjkviegas/course/pills/W6_viva.md

-## W6 viva at Makers
+## W6 Review at Makers

 Hi!
-You've found info on the W6 viva!
+You've found info on the W6 Review!
 Congrats!

-Join `#vivas` on slack for a place to ask more questions or get more info!
+Join `#Reviews` on slack for a place to ask more questions or get more info!
-_Here's a link to the instructions doc with useful information for the end of course viva https://docs.google.com/document/d/1w4uywH24Q68ffHi-WTcQhaHwyknMIQ9WLpOLTAS1czk/edit_
+_Here's a link to the instructions doc with useful information for the end of course Review https://docs.google.com/document/d/1w4uywH24Q68ffHi-WTcQhaHwyknMIQ9WLpOLTAS1czk/edit_

-There are 3 main reasons for having a smaller viva halfway through the course.
+There are 3 main reasons for having a smaller Review halfway through the course.

 1. Feedback from students indicated that it was tough to start and finish a thesis all at the end of the course - so spreading this reflective work over the course makes sense, and has the advantage that it should push you even more to think of your goals when you're prioritising what to learn.

-2. By starting the thesis early and then practicing a viva, you're more likely to be confident and practiced for the viva you'll take when you feel you've achieved the course goals as outlined in your [Diode](https://diode.makersacademy.com).
+2. By starting the thesis early and then practicing a Review, you're more likely to be confident and practiced for the Review you'll take when you feel you've achieved the course goals as outlined in your [Diode](https://diode.makersacademy.com).

-3. You are responsible for having an answer to the question 'Am I on track to passing my viva at the end of the course?'
-The W6 viva should be a high-quality data point you can use to assess and/or improve your learning process.
+3. You are responsible for having an answer to the question 'Am I on track to passing my Review at the end of the course?'
+The W6 Review should be a high-quality data point you can use to assess and/or improve your learning process.

 **NB** It's run entirely by the coaching team - it's only about helping you improve your learning process.
 It's **not a pass/fail test.** If it feels like one, please let us know this.